Section rings of $\mathbb{Q}$-divisors on minimal rational surfaces: Introduction

-in terms of certain moduli spaces, where $\overline {\mathscr M_g}$ is the moduli space of stable genus $g$ curves.
-Moreover, $\bq$-divisors on surfaces also naturally appear when considering the canonical ring of surfaces of Kodaira dimension 1.
-A surface has Kodaira dimension 1 if and only if it is an elliptic surface \cite[p.
+Moreover, $\bq$-divisors on surfaces not only appear in the context of stacks, but also naturally appear when considering the canonical ring of surfaces of Kodaira dimension 1.
+In characteristic 0, every surface of Kodaira dimension 1 is an elliptic surface \cite[p.
 244]{ barthHPV:compactComplexSurfaces}, and the canonical rings of elliptic surfaces are most naturally described in the setting of $\bq$-divisors \cite[Chapter V, Theorem 12.1]{barthHPV:compactComplexSurfaces}.

+In this paper, we continue the study of section rings of surfaces and higher dimensional varieties, examining section rings of projective spaces $\bp^m$ and Hirzebruch surfaces $\hirz_m$.
+When $D$ is a general $\bq$-divisor on $\bp^m$ or $\hirz_m$, we give bounds on the generators and relations of $R(X, D)$.
+In particular, we give a presentation of the section ring when $D$ is any effective $\bq$-divisor on $\bp^m$.

+Throughout, for ease of notation, we work over a fixed algebraically closed field $\bk$.
+This is nonessential, see \autoref{rem:algebraically-closed}

+\ssec{Main Results and Outline} After briefly stating our notation in Section~\ref{section:notation}, in Section~\ref{sec:proj}, we prove the following two results bounding the degree of generators and relations of section rings on $\bp^m$.
+The first applies to effective $\bq$-divisors and the second applies to arbitrary $\bq$-divisors.
+Note that here we allow coefficients of divisors to be 0, see Section~\ref{ssec:arbitrary-projective}.